-If attendees would like to put the principles taught in the class into practice, compost and vermicomposting bins are available for purchase at the end of the class.
+If attendees would like to put the principles taught in the class into practice, composting and vermicomposting bins are available for purchase at the end of the class.
 These bins are only available for purchase by Riverside County residents, and have a limit of three per household.
 Credit card or cash payment only, no personal checks are accepted.

 The class is free and will end by 11 a.m.
-The class will be held outdoors in our resource garden, so dress to accommodate current weather conditions.
-COVID-19 guidelines are required for attendees.
+This class will be held indoors and will include a hands-on composting demonstration in our resource garden.
 These programs are offered to educate residents about the ease and advantages of organic material recycling and how composting preserves valuable space in county landfills.